 When nobody else is riding, some motorcyclists go ice racing.
 Ice racing looks like an oval dirt-track race, except it's run on ice.
-Ice racers also compete on GP-style courses with left and right turns.
+Ice racers also compete on grand prix-style courses with left and right turns.
 Racers modify a variety of machines to run on frozen lakes and ponds using off-road tires, often studded with hundreds of sheet-metal-style screws.

-AMA Ice Race Grand Championship
+AMA Ice Race National Championship

 In addition to racing for AMA National No. 1 plates at the AMA Ice Race Grand Championship, AMA members compete in local ice racing events every winter.
 Northern Indiana, Michigan, New York, Minnesota and Wisconsin are some of the premier locales for ice racing.